IndianBoy42/comp4451/README.md

 ## Playing the game

 If you got the source code from the git repo please run:
+For COMP4451 submission this should already be built
 ```sh
 npm install
 npm run build # pack all the sources into dist/